 During 1942, the British started keeping Stuarts out of tank-to-tank combat, using them primarily for reconnaissance.

-Many upgrades were developed such as man packed flame throwers, or with the turret removed, as a "Stuart Recce".
-Some others were converted to armoured personnel carriers known as the "Stuart Kangaroo", and some were converted command vehicles.
+Many upgrades were developed such as man-packed flame throwers, or with the turret removed, as a "Stuart Recce".
+Some others were converted to armored personnel carriers known as the "Stuart Kangaroo", and some were converted into command vehicles.

 The M3 was also the first American crewed tank to engage an enemy tank.
 Fighting their first tank battle in December 1941, when a platoon of five M3s led by Lieutenant Ben R. Morin engaged the Imperial Japanese Army (IJA) 4th Tank Regiment's Type 95 Ha-Go light tanks north of Damortis.

-The M3A1 made its combat debut on Guadalcanal, where it was part the 1st Marine Tank Battalion in 1941 where it proved an excellent tank in jungles against the ill equipped Japanese, serving with both the US and British forces until gradual replacement by the Sherman from 1944.
+The M3A1 made its combat debut on Guadalcanal, where it was part of the 1st Marine Tank Battalion in 1941 where it proved an excellent tank in jungles against the ill-equipped Japanese, serving with both the US and British forces until gradual replacement by the Sherman from 1944.